THE BEST LAS VEGAS PROPERTIES

 time, inflation reduces the purchasing power of a dollar, making it worth less.

-Initial Draw Amount - The amount of the home equity line of
+Initial Draw Amount - The amount of the home equity line

-the credit line amount).
+exceeding, the credit line amount).

 Initial Interest Rate - The starting interest rate for an